kiyozora/kiyozora.github.io/pages/about.md

 However, above all, I love teaching.
 I love to be able to connect with other people through teaching.
 It never ceases to amaze me how much I get out of teaching, both from what I can give to my students, as well as what I get back from them.
 Honestly, I believe that you never really know something until you've taught it in some form.

-    "If you give a man a fish and you feed him for a day;
-    teach a man to fish and you feed him for a lifetime."
+>If you give a man a fish and you feed him for a day; teach a man to fish and you feed him for a lifetime.

-    "If you want to build a ship, don’t drum up the men and women to gather wood, divide the work, and give orders.
-    Instead, teach them to yearn for the vast and endless sea."
+>If you want to build a ship, don’t drum up the men and women to gather wood, divide the work, and give orders.
+Instead, teach them to yearn for the vast and endless sea.

 If I have done anything good for society, it was because I was able to instill some sense of love for whatever I was teaching my students.